Regional Transit Services Commission

 Municipal transit system providers face changing mobility preferences and shifts to regional economies that can make planning and forecasting transit services at the local level challenging.

 In addition, the following considerations are worth examining at a regional level:

 - The number of daily transit trips in the region has increased by nearly 9,000 since 2005, while the number of automobile trips has increased by about 236,000.
 That is one transit trip for every 26 automobile trips.

 - Population impacts on our infrastructure and services may become more pronounced.
 For example, the regional forecast for 2020 population is 1.5M and by 2065, this is expected to reach 3M people, with 2M people in the City of Edmonton and 1M people in the region.

 - Regional employment is forecasted to grow from 767,000 to 1.5M jobs, reinforcing the need for efficient and effective transportation to support an increasing population.

-What will be considered as part of the regional transit service commission business case?
+What was considered as part of the regional transit service commission business case?

-The Regional Transit Service Commission business case will examine the possibility for:
+The Regional Transit Service Commission business case examined the possibility for:

 - Convenient, cost-effective and extensive service across municipalities